Skip to main content

 A systematic investment strategy, by nature, requires active implementation

-Time in the market will almost always be better than timing the market.
+Time in the market should always be better than timing the market.
 Investment is a long-term venture that can potentially reward the patient with positive returns, while impulsive investors may experience losses.

 Dollar cost averaging provides investors with a disciplined investment strategy that is easy to apply.
 Once the instruction is set, this approach automatically allocates regular fixed amounts regardless of market conditions and psychological factors, which helps avoid erroneous decisions.
 If investors believe this strategy could help them achieve their goals, they should actively identify assets with long-term growth potential and initiate a monthly investment plan.